jjdegaine/solar-panel-optimizer/Web site/marp/# Solar Pannel Optimizer with WIFI slave.md

     Due to mains regulation I realized that the excess energy must not be sent to grid.

-   IT will be the case in winter (no swimming pool), in spring or autum when the swimming pump is connected only 3 or 4 hours per day.
+   It will be the case in winter (no swimming pool), in spring or autum when the swimming pump is connected only 3 or 4 hours per day.

     May be also in summer when the pump is connected 6 or 7 hours per day.